The History department

 The Childhood Education with a Major in History is for students interested in teaching in elementary schools.
 For the education curriculum components of this program consult the Department of Elementary Education.
 The academic portion of this major in the History department requires thirty credits.

 The Adolescent Education with a Major in Social Studies is for students interested in teaching in secondary schools.
 For the education curriculum component of this program consult the Department of Secondary Education.
 The academic portion of this major requires forty-five credits.
-In addition to history courses, students also take courses from the departments of Anthropology, Black Studies, Economics, Geography, and Political Science and International Relations.
+In addition to history courses, students can also take courses from the departments of Anthropology, Black Studies, Economics, Geography, and Political Science and International Relations.

 In conjunction with the School of Education, the department offers a Masters of Arts in Teaching and a Masters of Science in Education (Secondary 7-12).
 Both programs require thirty-three credits, with a minimum of fifteen credits in Liberal Studies.
 Most of these courses are offered by the Department of History, but courses are also offered by Black Studies, Geography and Political Science.